-Diane is a Florida born-and-raised author/journalist and producer who published a groundbreaking work on China and Tibet with Palgrave/MacMillan in 2010.
-Diane was invited to give the prestigious Bishop White Lecture at the Royal Ontario Museum on the occasion of the publication of this book.
+Diane is a Florida born-and-raised author/scholar.
+In 2010, she published Tibet Unconquered, a groundbreaking work on China and Tibet, with an introduction by Robert Thurman, the foremost scholar in the U. S. on Tibetan Buddhism.
+Diane was invited to give the Bishop White Lecture at the Royal Ontario Museum on the occasion of the publication of this book.
 The room sold out in two weeks.

 In February of 2015, Diane was featured on a panel on the Cold War and Spy Fiction at Sleuthfest, the annual event of the Florida Branch of the Mystery Writers of America.
-The podcast with the map is available on the Events page of this website if one sends in an email address.
-At the 2016 Sleuthfest, Diane will be on a panel about The Other in Literature: Writing about a Foreign Culture.
+The podcast with the map is available on the Events page of this website.
+The subject is the Cold War in Asia and China's view of its international relations, as relates to Tibet and Xinjiang, its major minority regions where human rights abuses have taken place for decades.

 Wolff is the author of two books and numerous articles on Chinese culture and language.
 Her previous work on Chinese calligraphy won an American Library Association Most Notable Book Award in the year of its publication.